Zoom and accessibility

 - Tips for meetings with screen reader users

 - General presentation etiquette

 - Location-specific resources

 If you are going to host a meeting, depending on the audience, you may need to arrange for closed captioning while the meeting is in session.
-There are two ways to do this:
+There are a few ways to do this:

 - Third-party captioning service for live captioning.
-This is usually a better option – you can hire a service that has captionists who create the live captions for you, integrating into your Zoom session through an API.
-It is recommended to use StreamText when using a live captioning service.
+You can hire a service with captioners who create the live captions for you, integrating into your Zoom session through an API.
+It is recommended you use StreamText when using a live captioning service.
 It integrates with the captioning services, enabling the captions to appear in a separate browser window, which lets the user change fonts, etc.

 Many services are available and some options are listed below.
 As always, a new tool or integration service should be reviewed by location security and privacy teams prior to implementation.
 A formal information security risk assessment may be required and, for clinical or other locations with HIPAA requirements, a Business Associate Agreement may be necessary.

-- Automated captioning that needs correction: You can decide to use an automated tool to provide captions for live meetings, if you're OK with errors in meaning, punctuation, and spelling.
+- Automated captioning that needs correction: You can decide to use other automated tools that are not embedded in Zoom to provide captions for live meetings, if you're OK with errors in meaning, punctuation, and spelling.
 Many services are available; here are options:

 - A list compiled by UC San Diego

 - Web Captioner: Free web-based speech recognition for captioning in a browser window.